spectral-compute/scale-docs/docs/manual/faq.md

 ## How do I report a problem?

-Strange compiler errors?
-Performance not as great as expected?
-Something else not working as expected?

 [Contact us](../contact/report-a-bug.md)

 Bug reports - no matter how small - accelerate the SCALE project.

 Let's work together to democratise the GPGPU market!

-## What are `unstable` builds?

-`unstable` builds give you access to our latest features and performance optimisations. `unstable` builds give you access to these features sooner than they would become available via our stable release channel.

-However, `unstable` builds do not pass through our full quality assurance
-process: they may contain regressions and other bugs. `unstable` builds are made available "as is", and no detailed changlogs are available for `unstable` builds.

 ## When will `<some GPU>` be supported?

 Expanding the set of supported GPUs is an ongoing process.
-At present we're being very conservative with the set of GPUs enabled with SCALE to avoid use on platforms we currently have zero ability to test on.

-If your GPU is supported by ROCm, it'll probably become available on SCALE a little sooner than if it is not, since it won't break our "CUDA-X" library delegation mechanism.
+We already support some GPUs ROCM has dropped support for (eg. gfx900), and are working to expand the set further.
+If there's a device you want to bring to our attention, please get in touch.

 ## When will `<some CUDA API>` be supported?

 We prioritise CUDA APIs based on the number and popularity of third-party projects requiring the missing API.

 If you'd like to bring a missing API to our attention,